qwertie/learn-react/docs/tutorial-2.md

 Welcome to Part 2 of this series!
 Here we will go on a tour of the JavaScript tools ecosystem.
 This part is not about React (we'll get to that in [Part 5](tutorial-5.md)) but it does include a simple React component.

-This is somewhat of a **grand** tour, so we'll talk about writing your app in three different ways:
+This is somewhat of a **grand** tour, so we'll talk about writing your app in three different ways (with a [summary](tutorial-3.md) afterward):

 - A. The Easiest Way (with Parcel)
 - B. The Way of Fewest Tools (i.e. the do-it-yourself way)
 - C. The Webpack way

-Afterward there will be a [summary](tutorial-3.md) to remind you of the key points.

 Common Steps
 ------------

-The first six steps are the same in all four approaches, so let's get started!
+The first six steps are the same in all approaches, so let's get started!

 ### Step 1: Install Node.js/npm ###

-If you haven't yet, go [install Node.js](https://nodejs.org/en/download/) which will also install the command-line package manager, `npm`.
+If you haven't yet, go [install Node.js](https://nodejs.org/en/download/) which includes the command-line package manager, `npm`.
 (If you want to deploy your app on some other web server, I recommend worrying about how to do that later.)

 ### Step 2: Install Visual Studio Code or other editor ###